 Well, I'm a firm believer in the recommended guide that Dota has already in game.
 So, open your shop and look at the tab that says recommended.
 Go buy the starting items and then head out to a lane.
 When picking a lane, try to stick with a "two top and bottom, one mid" approach.
 By doing that you will get a balanced way of gaining experience and gold without having no support or being crowded.
 Stop by the furthest tower you have and wait until the game starts.
 If it has already, wait for the creep wave to go by you and follow them.
 Once the creeps on both sides have met, you can now focus on trying to get last hits if you are a carry.
 If you aren't, let the other person in your lane, if they are a carry, get them.
 Be wary of the other team's heroes.
 They might harass you or use abilities on you.
 If this happens and you are losing health, fall back to your tower and eat a tango or use a health potion.
 You can also harass the other heroes, but that has low priority if they are well behind their own creeps.
 If you see the other team disappear, or one of them is missing, call it out in chat.
 Either by using the wheel with key binding 'y' or saying "[insert lane here] mia".

 Now, if you aren't a carry, you can also do something that's specific to Dota.
 You can deny your creeps.
 Wait until your creep is low enough that one attack will kill it, and use your attack key (typically 'a') to kill it.
 This will lower the experience that the other heroes get.

 Now that you know what to do, try and just keep on getting creep kills and preventing the other team from harassing you (by harassing them).

 Remember, you aren't the only lane out there.

+Your minimap is your friend.
+You will check your minimap constantly.
 You will see if your team calls mias, but don't count on them.